John Lewis NIMHD Research Endowment Program

 - Promote minority health and health disparities research capacity and infrastructure at institutions uniquely positioned to serve communities that experience health disparities.

-- Enhance the recruitment and retention of individuals from health disparity populations that are underrepresented in the scientific workforce
+- Enhance the recruitment and retention of individuals from populations that are underrepresented in the scientific workforce.

-REP grantees must provide a 5-year strategic plan that establishes priorities for the use and growth of endowment fund income.
-Capacity and infrastructure-building activities may include the following:
+Grantees must provide a 5-year strategic plan that establishes priorities for the use and growth of endowment fund income.
+Capacity- and infrastructure-building activities include but are not limited to the following: